Short-haul flight ban: Discussions

 Aside from advocating for more sustainable short-distance travel and arguing that the scientific community should lead by example, some academics have questioned the necessity and thereby justifications for many international flights in order to attend scientific conferences or researchers' meetings.
 Liesbeth Enneking (Erasmus University Rotterdam) stated that congresses have little added value, as researchers can already access their colleagues around the world through the online publication of their papers, and meeting peers in real life and speaking to them face to face is rarely important for their work.
-'Attending congresses is sometimes mostly just stimulating your ego, and a nice trip, (...) but for the planet's sake, this is a privilege that we can no longer afford on this scale', Enneking stated; she stopped flying in 2017.
-Cody Hochstenbach (University of Amsterdam) narrated how many short (for example, two days) international research meetings are 'great to catch up with each other and to discover a new city, but seldom they are actually productive.
+"Attending congresses is sometimes mostly just stimulating your ego, and a nice trip, (...) but for the planet's sake, this is a privilege that we can no longer afford on this scale", Enneking stated; she stopped flying in 2017.
+Cody Hochstenbach (University of Amsterdam) narrated how many short (for example, two days) international research meetings are:great to catch up with each other and to discover a new city, but seldom they are actually productive.
 I was therefore enormously surprised that a Japanese professor had flown all the way to attend this meeting [in Le Havre].
 Moreover, he had a heavy jet lag and regularly fell asleep during the sessions.
 It's obviously an expensive affair to have someone flown in across half the planet for just two days.
-I find it even more insane that universities facilitate and even encourage this behaviour.'
-Referring to arguments made by other academics, he added that this behaviour was a form of socioeconomic injustice towards many people with lower education and income who could never even afford such long flights.
+I find it even more insane that universities facilitate and even encourage this behaviour.Referring to arguments made by other academics, he added that this behaviour was a form of socioeconomic injustice towards many people with lower education and income who could never even afford such long flights.
 Individual scientists should take their responsibility and fulfil the burden of proof to demonstrate that their flights to such conferences are really useful, and cannot be replaced by trains.
-Climate lawyer Laura Burgers said: 'Some scientific conferences abroad are no doubt useful, but we should be honest: often it's just fun to make a trip.
-Such advantages do not outweigh the environmental damage, however,' recounting her experience of a conference where scientists discussed research that had already been published and thus 'a waste of time and flight CO_{2} emissions'.
+Climate lawyer Laura Burgers said: "Some scientific conferences abroad are no doubt useful, but we should be honest: often it's just fun to make a trip.
+Such advantages do not outweigh the environmental damage, however," recounting her experience of a conference where scientists discussed research that had already been published and thus "a waste of time and flight CO_{2} emissions".

 While acknowledging that the current intensity should be reduced, other academics partially disagree, saying that, especially for young researchers, getting and staying in touch with their international colleagues in real life can really help to establish their network and advance their career, and make interactions easier and more complete than via video.
-Astrophysician Ralph Wijers pointed out that his research projects, including trips he needed to make for them, were funded by several different organisations who required him to travel with the fewest expenses possible, often forcing him to take generally cheap plane tickets rather than relatively costly train tickets: 'We should address this on a larger scale: the more pollutive for the environment, the more expensive I think it should be.'
+Astrophysicist Ralph Wijers pointed out that his research projects, including trips he needed to make for them, were funded by several different organisations who required him to travel with the fewest expenses possible, often forcing him to take generally cheap plane tickets rather than relatively costly train tickets: 'We should address this on a larger scale: the more pollutive for the environment, the more expensive I think it should be.'